Saturday, July 4, 2020

 - Pacers cannot mule for their runner – that is, carry ANYTHING (fuel, clothing etc.) for the runner they are pacing.

-- A Pacer Registration and Waiver Form (links above/below) must be completed by anyone wishing to pace.
+- For liability purposes, a Pacer Registration and Waiver Form must be completed by anyone wishing to pace.

 - All pacers will be provided with a pacer bib which they must wear at all times on the front of their body while out on the course with their racer.

-The Finger Lakes 50s consist of 50 miles, 50K (approximately 33 miles), and 25K (approximately 16.5 miles) in the Finger Lakes National Forest, Hector, NY.
+The Finger Lakes 50s consist of 50 miles, 50K (approximately 33 miles), and 25K (approximately 16.5 miles) in the Finger Lakes National Forest in Hector, New York.
 All three races are part of the Finger Lakes Runners Club Trail Circuit.
 NOTE: The below map has been updated on 5/10/19 to reflect the reroute avoiding a downed bridge.
 The reroute appears in bright green.
 The detailed course description has also been updated, with the changes in italics.

 This elevation chart will provide a close representation of the FL50s course with an elevation gain of approximately 1,300 feet per loop.